 In ancient Egyptian cosmology, the world was created when the first god stood on a mound that emerged from limitless and undifferentiated darkness and water, a mythical echo of the moment each year when the land began to reappear from beneath the annual floodwaters.
 Papyrus marshes were thus seen as fecund, fertile regions that contained the germs of creation.
 Ceilings in temples and tombs were frequently supported with columns in the form of papyrus plants, turning their architectural settings into models of this primaeval marsh.
 Papyrus thickets were seen as liminal zones at the edges of the ordered cosmos, symbols of the untamed chaos that surrounded and perpetually threatened the Egyptian world.
 Teeming with wild birds and fish as well as dangerous animals such as hippopotami and crocodiles, all seen as incarnations of Egypt’s enemies, these were the setting for ritual hunts.
 The single-handed defeat of these chaotic creatures by a king or noble, often depicted on the walls of temples and elite tombs, was emblematic of the maintenance of the ordered cosmos against the forces of entropy.

-But even though the papyrus was a commodity widely used, there was a more luxury version reserved only for the sacred manuscripts and other kinds of religious documents.
+But even though the papyrus was a commodity widely used, there was a more luxurious version reserved only for the sacred manuscripts and other kinds of religious documents.
 It has been known that animal skins were used as a writing surface by some cultures since ancient time.
-These skins were cleaned, tanned and smoothed (Persians were an example of culture who used this writing method), but there was a problem with the time the skins gets old and loos its natural oils, as a consequence, there is a high risk that these scriptures would disappear over time.
+These skins were cleaned, tanned and smoothed (Persians were an example of culture who used this writing method), but there was a problem, with the passing of time the skins get old and lose its natural oils, as a consequence, there is a high risk that these scriptures would disappear over time.
 The only ones that reached our days were those which were in dry countries, like Egypt.

 Parchment was produced by washing liming, stretching and scraping animal skins.
 Rubbing with pumice and whitening with chalk completed the processing and produced a smooth, thin writing material.
 The skins from sheep, goats, and calves were most frequently used.
 The finest parchment was called vellum and was made from the skins of calves and kids.
 Also, the skins of newly-born or still-born calves and goats were especially prized for use in making the finest and most delicate parchments.
 Today, the terms parchment and vellum are often used interchangeably.
 The word parchment is derived from the name of the Greek city of Pergamon (today’s Bergama in Turkey) which was a main centre of production and traditionally considered to be the place where it was first made.